Aaroneld/GameOfLife/README.md

 ## Description

 Conway's Game of Life is a type of cellular automation¹ whereby cells arranged in a grid are informed of the nature (state) of their environment and can make decisions based on that "knowledge" according to an a priori ruleset without outside interference.
-The Game of Life is "Turing complete"², and can be used to derive any currently known [Turing Machine](https://simple.wikipedia.org/wiki/Turing_machine).
+The Game of Life is Turing complete², and can be used to derive any currently known [Turing Machine](https://simple.wikipedia.org/wiki/Turing_machine).

 This project allows users to play the game via a web application interface and is a case study for implementing interactive games on the web via HTML Canvas and React.